Sophia Shaningwa: Education

-Political Carrer
+Political career

-Shaningwa was appointed Governor of Khomas Region in 2004.
-She later served as Governor of Omusati Region.
+Shaningwa was appointed governor of Khomas Region in 2004.
+She later served as the Governor of the Omusati Region.
 In 2014, she was elected to the National Assembly.
 She had previously worked at the National Housing Enterprise and served as Windhoek West councillor.

+Shaningwa served as Minister for Urban and Rural Development from 21 March 2015 to February 2018 in President Hage Geingob's administration.
+During that time, her ministry was awarded a cheque by Samlam to eliminate the bucket toilet system, because sanitation and hygiene are believed to be a major challenge in the rural areas.
+In 2017, Shaningwa was elected secretary general of SWAPO.
+Shaningwa retained this position in 2022, defeating Oshikoto SWAPO Regional Coordinator Armas Amukwiyu.

 Awards

 Shaningwa was conferred the Most Distinguished Order of Namibia: First Class on Heroes' Day 2014.